Garrett Mitchell Player Props: Brewers vs. Mariners

-The Milwaukee Brewers, including Garrett Mitchell (hitting .314 in his past 10 games, with a double, three home runs, two walks and four RBI), battle starting pitcher Chris Flexen and the Seattle Mariners at T-Mobile Park, Monday at 9:40 PM ET.
+The Milwaukee Brewers, including Garrett Mitchell (batting .278 in his past 10 games, with a double, a home run, two walks and two RBI), take on starter Logan Gilbert and the Seattle Mariners at T-Mobile Park, Tuesday at 9:40 PM ET.

-In his last appearance, he racked up two hits (going 2-for-3) against the Padres.
+He had a one-hit showing in his most recent game (1-for-5) against the Mariners.

 Garrett Mitchell Game Info & Props vs. the Mariners